scbabacus/json-server/README.md

 > Note: If the expression spans an entire string value, the type of result will be that of the result of the expression.
 For example, if your expression returns a number, the property value will be a number.
 If you need the expression that returns numeric (or other primitive types such as boolean, null, or undefined) to be represented as a string, use the `String(...)` function.
 For example, `"values": "${String(true)}"` would be interpolated to `"values": "true"`, while the `"values":"${true}"` results in `"value": true`.

 ## JSON template
 The JSON files you defined in the `service.json` file as the values to the `response` property are JSON templates.
 A JSON template can be a static content, having no expressions or directives, or dynamic, with expressions and/or directives within them.
-The dynamic generation of JSON file according to the template is a powerful feature of JSON server, which enables you to generate test cases that work for you.
+The dynamic generation of JSON file according to the template is a powerful feature of Tiam server, which enables you to generate test cases that work for you.

 ### Use of Variables in Javascript Expressions